Ankr-network/ankr-docs/docs/staking/liquid-staking/ftm/ftm-liquid-staking-faq.md

 ### Can I get staking metrics for my integration?

-Yes, if you want to integrate Ankr Liquid Staking into your product, read read [Liquid Staking Metrics](htpps://ankr.com/docs/staking/reference/staking-metrics).
+Yes, if you want to integrate Ankr Liquid Staking into your product, read [Liquid Staking Metrics](https://ankr.com/docs/staking/reference/staking-metrics).